Mr Ajeesh George

 Please note that the decision can take up to 5 working days to be uploaded onto the HCPTS website.
 Please contact one of our Hearings Team Managers via email@example.com or +44 (0)808 164 3084 if you require any further information.

-The following allegation was considered by a Panel of the Conduct and Competence Committee at the substantive hearing on 3-6 December 2018.
+The following Allegation was considered by a Panel of the Conduct and Competence Committee at a Substantive Hearing on 3 – 6 December 2018.

 Whilst registered as a Radiographer and employed by ABM University Health Board, you:

 1. Between 14 December 2015 and 13 October 2016:

 a) did not display appropriate knowledge of radiation protection in that you: